Gated Recurrent Unit Networks

 Working of a Gated Recurrent Unit:

-- Take input the current input and and the previous hidden state as vectors.
+- Take input the current input and the previous hidden state as vectors.

 - Calculate the values of the three different gates by following the steps given below:-

-- For each gate, calculate the parameterized current input and previous hidden state vectors by performing element-wise multiplication (hadmard product) between the concerned vector and the respective weights for each gate.
+- For each gate, calculate the parameterized current input and previously hidden state vectors by performing element-wise multiplication (Hadamard Product) between the concerned vector and the respective weights for each gate.